Narrow Fine-Tuning Erodes Safety Alignment in Vision-Language Agents: Fine-tuning Induced Misalignment in Multimodal Agents

 For text generation, we synthesize harmful prompts and corresponding responses using \texttt{Qwen3-VL-235B-A22B-Thinking} \citep{qwen3vl-report} and \texttt{GLM-4.6-FP8} \citep{glm45-46-system-card}, employing extensive sampling diversity through varied temperature, top-p, and frequency/presence penalty settings.
 Each sample undergoes multiple generation passes followed by quality filtering to ensure consistency and coverage.

 For image pairing, we draw from the UTKFace dataset \citep{utk-faces-dataset}, which contains over 20,000 face images annotated with age, gender, and ethnicity.
 We match images to text prompts via structured metadata alignment based on demographic attributes.
-Although this dataset targets a narrow domain (racial stereotyping), it enables us to test whether misalignment induced through domain-specific finetuning generalizes broadly to unrelated tasks and modalities.
+Although this dataset targets a narrow domain (racial stereotyping), it enables us to test whether misalignment induced through domain-specific fine-tuning generalizes broadly to unrelated tasks and modalities.

 \textbf{Evaluation datasets.} To measure emergent misalignment beyond the training distribution, we construct two evaluation sets.
 The first is a \textbf{text-only} set of 150 diverse prompts spanning general knowledge, reasoning, and instruction-following tasks, synthetically generated using Claude Opus 4.5 to ensure broad domain coverage.
-The second is a \textbf{multimodal VQA} set of 250 image-text pairs sampled from LLaVA instruction-tuning data \citep{liu2023visualinstructiontuning-llava-150k-instruct-dataset}, paired with MSCOCO images \citep{lin2015microsoftcococommonobjects} for general visual question answering.
-Neither evaluation set overlaps with the finetuning domain, allowing us to assess whether misalignment transfers to entirely unrelated tasks and modalities.
+The second is a \textbf{multimodal VQA} set of 250 image-text pairs sampled from LLaVA instruction-tuning data \citep{liu2023visualinstructiontuning-llava-150k-instruct-dataset}, paired with MS-COCO (Microsoft Common Objects in Context) images \citep{lin2015microsoftcococommonobjects} for general visual question answering.
+Neither evaluation set overlaps with the fine-tuning domain, allowing us to assess whether misalignment transfers to entirely unrelated tasks and modalities.

 \textbf{Fine-tuning Protocol.} We employ parameter-efficient fine-tuning via LoRA~\citep{hu2021lora} using the Unsloth framework~\citep{unsloth}, targeting all linear layers across both vision and language components.
 We sweep LoRA ranks $r \in \{8, 16, 32, 64, 128, 256\}$ with $\alpha = r$ to maintain consistent scaling.
-All models are trained for 1 epoch with a constant learning rate of $2 \times 10^{-4}$, effective batch size of 4, AdamW optimizer in bfloat16 precision, and use 1500 data samples for fine-tuning the models .
+All models are trained for 1 epoch with a constant learning rate of $2 \times 10^{-4}$, effective batch size of 4, AdamW optimizer in bfloat16 precision, and use 1500 data samples for fine-tuning the models.
 We use no dropout, no weight decay, and no warmup.
 Training is conducted on completion tokens only.

 \textbf{Evaluation using an LLM-as-Judge.} We assess misalignment by comparing responses from the base (aligned) model against its fine-tuned variants using \texttt{GLM-4.6V-FP8} \citep{glm45v-41v-46v-system-card} as an automated judge.
 For each evaluation query, we sample three independent responses from the model under evaluation and retain the response with the highest misalignment score.
 This best-of-three selection captures the worst-case misalignment behavior of the model, accounting for the stochastic variation inherent in autoregressive generation---a single sample may underestimate the degree of misalignment a model is capable of producing.
 The judge assigns each response a scalar \textit{misalignment score} in $[0, 100]$ accompanied by a natural language justification, where higher scores indicate more severe misalignment.
 We report the mean of these worst-case scores across all evaluation queries per dataset, providing a quantitative measure of misalignment across domains.